-For this tea, you can make hot green tea as mentioned above.
-Add 1 slice of lemon to the green tea and let sit for 5 minutes.
+For this tea, make hot green tea as described above.
+Add 1 slice of lemon to the green tea and let it sit for 5 minutes.

-Effects: Clear the large intestine; help reduce cholesterol.
+Effects: Clears the large intestine; helps reduce cholesterol.

-You can make this tea by following the steps for hot green tea.
-After this, you can add 1 teaspoon of peppermint leaves into the hot tea.
+Make this tea by following the steps for hot green tea.
+After this, add 1 teaspoon of peppermint leaves into the hot tea.
 After 5 minutes it is ready to drink.

 Effects: Cools the liver; clears body heat; relaxes the body; improves energy.

-ii) Children under 12 are advised not to drink strong green tea, they can try mild green tea or avoid it.
+- Children under 12 are advised not to drink strong green tea.
+They can try mild green tea or avoid it altogether.